PlayCoMo/spritepack/README.md

     in_file_path_1 in_file_path_2 ...

-are directories where png files are located.
-All the png files found in these location will be processed.
+are directories containing png files.
+All the png files in these location will be processed.
 By default, the program will recurse through each input directory.

 Each output file will take the name of the top folder name in the given infile_path, followed by a number indicating which file it is.